Pianoware/PainlessSqlite/README.md

 ## Support or Contact

 Fellas, this is provided for your convenience and pleasure and inspiration.
 If you have any questions or suggestions, email me at arash.motamedi@gmail.com.
-Contributions that keep with the spirit of the library - that is, lightweight and straightforward - will be greatly appreciated.
+Contributions that keep with the spirit of the library - lightweight and straightforward - will be greatly appreciated.